ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 **JSON Web Token (JWT)** is meant to be used for user authentication and session management.
 **Amazon WorkDocs** is a fully managed, secure content creation, storage, and collaboration service.
 **Bastion host** is a special purpose computer on a network specifically designed and configured to withstand attacks.
 If you have a bastion host in AWS, it is basically just an EC2 instance.
 It should be in a public subnet with either a public or Elastic IP address with sufficient RDP or SSH access defined in the security group.
 Users log on to the bastion host via SSH or RDP and then use that session to manage other hosts in the private subnets
-**Amazon Kinesis** is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
+**AWS Kinesis** is the streaming data platform of AWS and has four distinct services under it: Kinesis Data Firehose, Kinesis Data Streams, Kinesis Video Streams, and Amazon Kinesis Data Analytics.
-**Amazon Kinesis Data Firehose** allows you to load streaming data into data stores and analytics tools.
+**AWS Kinesis Data Firehose** allows you to load streaming data into data stores and analytics tools.
 It can capture, transform, and load streaming data, enabling near real-time analytics with existing business intelligence tools and dashboards you are already using today.
 It is a fully managed service that automatically scales to match the throughput of your data and requires no ongoing administration.
 It can also batch, compress, and encrypt the data before loading it, minimizing the amount of storage used at the destination and increasing security.
 You can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data.
 	 only supports AWS S3, AWS Redshift, AWS Elasticsearch, and an HTTP endpoint as the destination, ==does not support AWS Lambda as destination==

-**Kinesis Data Streams**
+**AWS Kinesis Data Streams**
 	\- ==enables real-time processing of streaming big data.== provides an ordering of records, as well as the ability to read and/or replay records in the same order to multiple Amazon Kinesis Applications.
 	\- is used to collect and process large streams of data records in real-time.
 	\- can be used for rapid and continuous data intake and aggregation.